The Tonkinese Cat Breed

 In the 1960’s a Canadian cat breeder named Margaret Conroy was the first ever to register the Tonkinese with a cat club in 1965.
 She worked extremely hard and did a fabulous job promoting the Tonkinese cats.

-The club that has the honor of being the first to recognize the beautiful Tonkinese cats was the Canadian Cat Association.
+The club that has the honor of being the first to recognize the beautiful Tonkinese was the Canadian Cat Association.

 This is the reason many consider the Tonkinese cats a Canadian cat breed.

-There seems to be some confusion as to how the Tonkinese cats got their name.
+There seems to be some confusion as to how the Tonkinese got their name.
 Some books report that the name was given to the cat breed by Edith Lux who decided to change the name from Golden Siamese to Tonkinese.

 The cat was named after the Gulf of Tonkin which is close to Burma and Thailand (Siam) but does not belong to either one of the countries.